Strausbaugh, Perry D. Department of Botany, West Virginia University, Morgantown, West Virginia.

 - Additional Reading

-An important spice or condiment, and also the plant from which it is obtained, Zingiber officinale, of the family Zingiberaceae (order Zingiberales).
-The ginger plant is a native of southeastern Asia.
-It is an erect perennial herb and has thick, scaly, branched rhizomes (see illustration), which are underground, often tuber-shaped stems.
-Although typically called ginger roots, the rhizomes contain starch, gums, an oleoresin (gingerin) that is responsible for the herb’s pungent taste, and an essential oil that imparts the aroma.
-The rhizomes, which are dug up after the aerial parts have withered, are treated in different ways to produce green ginger or dried ginger.
-Ginger is used in medicine, in culinary preparations (soups, curries, puddings, pickles, gingerbread, and cookies), and as a flavor in beverages such as ginger ale and ginger beer.
-Ginger oil is a thick, yellowish essential oil that is distilled from dried ginger.
-It is soluble in most organic solvents and insoluble in water, and its main components are citral, borneol, and phellandrene.
-It is used as flavoring in liqueurs and soft drinks.
-Ginger is grown in India, China, Japan, Indonesia, Nepal, Thailand, Nigeria, Jamaica, and Queensland (Australia).
-See also: Essential oils; Spice and flavoring; Zingiberales
+An important spice or condiment; also the plant from which it is obtained.
+The ginger plant, Zingiber officinale, is a member of the ginger family (Zingiberaceae).
+The plant is a native of southeastern Asia.
+It is an erect perennial herb (see illustration) having thick, scaly, branched rhizomes (see illustration), which are underground, often tuber-shaped stems.
+Although typically called ginger roots, the rhizomes contain starch, gums, an oleoresin (gingerin) responsible for the pungent taste, and an essential oil which imparts the aroma.
+The rhizomes, dug up after the aerial parts have withered, are treated in different ways to produce green ginger or dried ginger.
+Ginger is used in medicine, in culinary preparations (soups, curries, puddings, pickles, gingerbread, and cookies), and for flavoring beverages such as ginger ale and ginger beer.
+The plant is grown in China, Japan, Sierra Leone, Jamaica, Queensland, and Indonesia.
+See also: Spice and flavoring; Zingiberales

 The content above is only an excerpt.